Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Abstract

 \section{Abstract}

 We prove that the symbolic dynamical system generated by a purely substitutive Arnoux-Rauzy sequence is measurably conjugate to a toral translation.
-The proof is based on an explicit construction of a fundamental domain with a fractal boundary (a Rauzy fractal) for this toral translation.
-Such a fractal is obtained as the Hausdorff limit of a sequence of compact planar sets, where each set is the projection of a finite union of faces of unit cubes generated by a multidimensional version of the underlying Arnoux-Rauzy substitution.
+The proof is based on an explicit construction of a fundamental domain with fractal boundary (a Rauzy fractal) for this toral translation.